PsiQ/qref/docs/format.md

 ## Basic example

-In QART, the quantum programs are represented as graphs.
+In QREF, the quantum programs are represented as graphs.
 If you are not used to representing computations as graph, don't worry!
-Before describing QART format, we'll demostrate how a simple circuit can be represented as a graph.
+Before describing QREF format, we'll demostrate how a simple circuit can be represented as a graph.

 Consider a hypothetical quantum program as depicted in the following circuit.